 Renewing his search for some friendly hospitality and affordable accommodations other than the Roman youth hostel, he pursued another credible lead proffered by his stepmother who had provided him with contact information for one of her longtime bosom buddies, a Britisher who had taken up permanent residence there, making a career of freelance English language tutoring and translating.
 His prospective hostess had even been notified in advance that the young man might show up.
 They rendezvoused at some public address in Trastevere, where she preceded to lead him though the district like a puppy barely off the leash.
 As an insider, she took him to a chapel with frescoes not as grandiose or well-known as those in the Villa Farnesina or the Basilica of Santa Maria-all the more special for being lesser known.
-The tape recording is full of laughter as Peter recollected the faces of the citizenry with their expressions of shock, amusement, and contempt for the brazen older woman and her young gigolo in tow, the pair finally sitting at one of the trattorias spilling out into the street with one long table covered by butcher paper on which red wine was set out and generous platters of food dispensed.
+His conversation is embroidered by laughter as Peter recollected the faces of the citizenry with their expressions of shock, amusement, and contempt for the brazen older woman and her young gigolo in tow, the pair finally sitting at one of the trattorias spilling out into the street with one long table covered by butcher paper on which red wine was set out and generous platters of food dispensed.
 He finally got around to proposing that he sleep at her place-on a couch, on the floor, in a chair, it didn't matter to him, and received a firm NON.

 She was just young enough, her cleavage just ample enough.
 She may have detected a whiff of evil intent-which I will neither admit nor deny!
-However disappointed, anointed by the olive oil and carafes of holy wine that seemed to keep refilling themselves miraculously along with food spilling off the plates, I said goodbye and we parted amiably enough.
+However disappointed, anointed by the olive oil and carafes of holy wine that seemed to keep refilling themselves miraculously along with the food spilling off our plates.
 She made me a list of the plazas and fountains and palazzos I simply must visit during my stay.
+I said goodbye, we parted amiably enough.
 Arrivederci!

-He did made the requisite visits to those historic sites but, having found that all his roads to Rome had led to a dead end ("... and not being taken care of by someone...!"), he soon got himself to Florence, fabled "city of greed."
+He did make the requisite visits to those historic sites but, having found that all the roads that led him to Rome had led him to a dead end ("... basically, not being taken care of by someone...!"), he soon got himself to Florence, fabled "city of greed."